Aalto-Electric-Drives/motulator/docs/_sources/grid_examples/grid_forming/plot_gfm_obs_13kva.rst

 12.5-kVA converter, disturbance observer
 ========================================

-This example simulates a converter using disturbance-observer-based control in grid-forming mode.
+This example simulates a converter using disturbance-observer-based control in grid- forming mode.
 The converter output voltage and the active power are directly controlled, and grid synchronization is provided by the disturbance observer.
 A transparent current controller is included for current limitation.

 ..
-GENERATED FROM PYTHON SOURCE LINES 13-17
+GENERATED FROM PYTHON SOURCE LINES 13-15

 .. code-block:: Python

-    from motulator.grid import model, control
+    from motulator.grid import control, model, utils
-    from motulator.grid.utils import (
-        BaseValues, ACFilterPars, NominalValues, plot)